brianwisti/rgb-eleventy/README.md

 ## Annoyances

-It seems to periodically forget `sharp` is installed or something, and I periodically need to rerun `yarn upgrade` in the middle of working on the site.
+It seems to periodically forget `sharp` is installed or something, and I run `yarn upgrade` every time I add a package, and sometimes when I didn't.
 I do not consider this encouraging.

 ## Resources